Lazuli Bunting

 Colors

-Males are brilliant turquoise-blue on the head and back with a cinnamon-orange breast and white belly; females are warm grayish-brown with buffy wing bars.
+Males feature a vibrant turquoise-blue head and back with a cinnamon-orange breast; females are cinnamon-brown with buffy wing bars.

 Key Features